 )) / 24.0 / 3600.0 AS actual_value

-Data timeliness examples for other databases are shown in the documentation of the daily_data_freshness data quality check in the DQOps documentation.
+The documentation of the daily_data_freshness data quality check in the DQOps shows data timeliness examples for other databases.

 Data staleness is a similar data timeliness check, but it measures the time since the target table was recently loaded.
 The data staleness also measures the time interval between now, and the most recent timestamp of writing the row to the table.
 The inserted_at column used in this check should be filled by the data pipeline at the time of loading rows.